jonnonz1/nz-statute-book/acts/public/1980/national-parks-act-1980.md

 (5) All buildings, signs, hoardings, fences, or apparatus erected in any park without the written consent of the Minister shall be forfeited to the Crown.
 (6) Any chainsaw, firearm, trap, net, or other like item found in the unlawful possession of any person in any park, and any item found in the possession of any person in any park and used in committing an offence in the park, may be seized by any ranger.
 (7) Subject to subsection (3), the provisions of Part 4 of the Search and Surveillance Act 2012 (except subpart 3) apply.
-(8)
+(8) Where proceedings are taken against the person from whom the item was seized within 6 months of the seizure of the item, the item must, when the proceedings are completed, be returned to that person, unless the court, if it enters a conviction, directs that the item must be forfeited to the Crown.
 (9) Every item that is forfeited to the Crown under this section shall be returned to the park or sold or otherwise disposed of in such manner as the Minister directs.
 (10) The proceeds of the sale or disposal of anything sold or otherwise disposed of under this section shall be dealt with under section 57 as if it were money received under this Act.

 ### 62 Trespassing animals
 (1) Any animal that is found trespassing on a national park may be seized by any ranger or person called upon by him for assistance.
 (2) Where any such animal is unbranded or unregistered and has no reputed owner, it shall be forfeited to the Crown, and the Minister may cause it to be destroyed, sold, or otherwise disposed of as he thinks fit.
-(3) Where any such animal is branded or registered or has a reputed owner, the Minister may,—calling on the owner or reputed owner to remove the animal from the park or from any other place to which it may have been transferred, and giving warning that, if the animal is not removed within 14 days after the date of the first notice, it may be destroyed, sold, or otherwise disposed of.
+(3) Where any such animal is branded or registered or has a reputed owner, the Minister may—calling on the owner or reputed owner to remove the animal from the park or from any other place to which it may have been transferred, and giving warning that, if the animal is not removed within 14 days after the date of the first notice, it may be destroyed, sold, or otherwise disposed of.
   (a) give written notice to the reputed owner, or his agent, or any person who ought to have charge of the animal; or (b) issue, once a week for 2 consecutive weeks in some newspaper circulating in the locality, a notice,— (4) If any animal referred to in subsection (3) is not so removed within the period mentioned in the notice, the Minister may cause it to be destroyed, sold, or otherwise disposed of.
-(5) Any person convicted of an offence against section 60(1)(a) shall, in addition to any penalty for which he may be liable in respect of the offence, be liable to pay—
+(5) Any person convicted of an offence against section 60(1)﻿(a) shall, in addition to any penalty for which he may be liable in respect of the offence, be liable to pay—
   (a) any costs incurred by the Minister in giving or issuing any notice under subsection (3); and (b) the expenses of mustering, keeping, destroying, selling, or otherwise disposing of the animal in accordance with this section; and
   (c) the cost of repairing or restoring any damage done to the park by the animal.